Injection molders who have made bioplastics work

 What are some of the benefits of working with bioplastics?

-Based off of the experiences of the injection molders we spoke with, it is clear that the right bioplastic can be molded with minimal technical issues.
+Based on the experiences of the injection molders we spoke with, it is clear that the right bioplastic can be molded with minimal technical issues.
 Hence, it could be productive for injection molders to at least experiment with different bioplastic resins so they can determine for themselves if the materials are in fact user friendly.

 Injection molders should think about experimenting and potentially working with bioplastics because: